lunaella/osacha/README.md

 ## Features

 **Browsing**
-- Four menus: Matcha, Desserts, Seasonal (sakura cakes, crepes, bingsu, a latte and an Americano) and the Hojicha Series
+- Four menus: Matcha, Desserts, Seasonal Menu and the Hojicha Series
 - Full photography for all 31 items, with a longer description on each product page
 - Search across the entire menu
 - Favourites, saved per item